containeroo/helminator/README.md

 # DEPRECIATION WARNING

-In favor of [Renovate regex](https://docs.renovatebot.com/modules/manager/regex/) this project wil not be maintained anymore.
+In favor of [Renovate regex](https://docs.renovatebot.com/modules/manager/regex/) this project will not be maintained anymore.

 here is an example how renovate will check if a helm chart update is available: